Why 'Death Rates' From Coronavirus Can Be Deceiving

 This i

-s probably is one reason early death rates in China appeared so high, says Gerardo Chowell, a professor of epidemiology and biostatistics in the department of population health sciences at Georgia State University.
+s probably one reason that early death rates in China appeared so high, says Gerardo Chowell, a professor of epidemiology and biostatistics in the department of population health sciences at Georgia State University.
 Chowell is part of a team that has been using statistical modeling to study the outbreak in China and South Korea.

 When cases starting showing up in the city of Wuhan, Chinese health officials "were obviously caught by surprise" and lacked the ability to test many patients, Chowell says.
 So testing was restricted to the sickest people.
 That probably contributed to early evidence that the fatality rate in Wuhan was 4% or more.